 Hatzidakis.
 In 1996, co-founder and wife Constantina Chrisou showed the late Haridimos Hatzidakis, an acclaimed oenologist, her small family vineyard in Santorini, abandoned since 1956 due to a large earthquake.
 This half-hectare vineyard lies at an altitude of 1082 ft/ 330 m in the village of Pyrgos Kallistis.
 He replanted it organically with Aidani, an indigenous variety of Santorini.
 An existing traditional small cave was transformed, in the summer of 1997, into a winery or canava (the Santorinian name for wineries).
 In 1998, the first bottles of wine, vintage of 1997, were released: the Santorini wine from the white grape variety Assyrtiko, and the Mavrotragano red wine from the Mavrotragano grape variety, also a local one.
 Today, the Hatzidakis Winery cultivates 100 acres of vineyards, most of which are organic.
 Among its viticultural gems, you will find the Nykteri (100% Assyrtiko), the Skitali (100% Assyrtiko), the Mavrotragano red wine, and the Santorini Cuvée No 15 (100% Assyrtiko).

 Domaine Economou.
-According to DNS Wines, distributors of great European mainly wines to the US, “One of Greece’s most artisanal and sought after producers, Yiannis Economou is a vin-de-terroir natural-wine maker of extraordinary ability.
+According to DNS Wines, distributors of great European mainly wines to the US, “One of Greece’s most artisanal and sought-after producers, Yiannis Economou is a vin-de-terroir natural-wine maker of extraordinary ability.
 With an Oenology degree from Alba, years of cellar work in Germany and Bordeaux (Chateau Margaux) as well as Piedmont, under the guidance of Nebbiolo maestros such as Ceretto and Scavino, he returned to Crete in 1994.
 Upon resurrecting the family vineyards, Yiannis brought his considerable collective wine-making experience to bear on the rare native varietals of the high Ziros plateau of eastern Crete.
 Yiannis treats his wines with a kind of obsessive care rarely seen in modern wine-making: selling off lesser vintages when not satisfied with a year, suffering through incredibly low yields rather than chemically treating the vines, and bottling and releasing his wines when he feels they are ready, instead of being dictated by market principles.
 The Domaine’s 16-hectare vineyards are located in the villages Ziros, Katsidoni, and Etia at 600-650m altitude in what is otherwise known as the Ziros plateau.
 It is a sparse, ethereal place, a terroir of such a singularly exposed nature as to lend itself to absolutely lunar comparisons.
 In its main part, the vineyard is self-cultivated with 35-to-70-years-old ungrafted vines.
 Cultivation is done with absolute respect to the environment in accordance with the high standards of organic agriculture and primarily includes local varieties such as Liatiko, Mandilari, Vilana, and Thrapsathiri that produce Sitia’s VQPRD and VLQPRD red and white.
 Domaine Economou’s red Sitias are made predominately from the local clone of Liatiko, found nowhere else in Crete, let alone Greece or the rest of the Mediterranean.
 These natural wines undergo only a very low sulfuring to stabilize before bottling.
 They exhibit colors of clear light garnet, tawny brown, and brick with an orange/amber rim.
 Notes of orange peel, herbs, and sweet spices form the bouquet.
 Economou’s whites are made in an oxidative style, allowing the hard-scrabble herbs and stones to show through the honeyed texture wines.”
-His wines are rare, and his partially medieval winery has a cult status; on a special occasion, we recommend the Sitia Red and Sitia White, currently available also online on Vivino.com.
+His wines are rare, and his partially medieval winery has a cult status; on special occasions, we recommend the Sitia Red and Sitia White, currently available also online on Vivino.com.
 On the labels, his name is written as “Oikonomoy.”

 Wines from Northern Greece

 Domaine Costa Lazaridi.
-Its story begins in 1979, when founder Costa Lazaridis established in Xiropotamos, on the slopes of mount Falakro the first modern linear vineyard in Drama, Northeastern Greece.
+Its story begins in 1979, when founder Costa Lazaridis established it in Xiropotamos, on the slopes of mount Falakro the first modern linear vineyard in Drama, Northeastern Greece.
 In the mid-80s, he created the foundations for a modern winery, which later evolved into a thriving business producing wines that compete in the international arena.
-State-of-the-art equipment and internationally recognized consultants take this vision to the next level, credited for over 1,000 accolades.
+State-of-the-art equipment and internationally recognized consultants take this vision to the next level, credited with over 1,000 accolades.
 Known as “The Flying Winemaker,” Bordeaux-based oenologist Michel Rolland is consulting the Estate on red wines.
 Florent Dumeau – another authority in the industry – is doing the same for white wines.
 Dr. Klaus Hagmann – author & top German expert in distillation – has been a consultant on spirits since 2002.
 According to archaeological research, Drama was a center of Dionysian worship.
 There is also evidence of vine presence dating back to the 4th millennium BC.
 The Estate includes a 162,000 sq ft/ 15,000-sq m building with a state-of-the-art winery, a distillery, underground aging cellars, and other spaces.
 The vineyards can be found in 4 locations around Drama – a total area of 2,800 acres of sandy, clayey, stony soil, with a 656-3,117 ft/ 200-950 meters elevation.
 From its smaller vineyard in Attica, the Oenotria Land (90% Syrah, 10% Agiorgitiko) red wine — a pivotal one in Greek wine-making history –stands among premium choices.
 Try also the Methexis Cigar aged grape brandy on special occasions.
 Get finally introduced to the popular Amethystos and Château Julia families of wines.

 Alpha Estate.
 Founded in 1997 by the experienced viticulturist Makis Mavridis and chemist-oenologist Angelos Iatridis in Northwestern Greece, Amyndeon, in the Florina region, this 185-acre/ 75-hectare privately owned vineyard celebrates the human factor and natural elements involved in the production.
 High-standard integrated sustainable practices are credited for a formidable roster of Greek wines.
 Located on a plateau at an altitude of 2034-2,330 ft/ 620-710 m, the vineyard makes it through cold winters with sufficient rainfall and snow–water reserves that enable it to endure the relatively dry summer.
 Two neighboring lakes contribute to a mild semi-continental climate, favoring foreign and indigenous red and white grape varieties.
 The sandy-clay texture of the soil, assuring the rainwater’s ideal drainage, further contributes to a complete fruit ripening, thus producing wines of exquisite quality and rich aroma.
 To avoid extreme water deficits during summer, “root-zone drying irrigation” is applied to assure the optimum conditions for grapes’ maturation.
 Today, a popular blend of Syrah/Merlot with ungrafted Xinomavro is the estate’s red flagship Alpha Estate Red, while a classic barrel-fermented Sauvignon Blanc Alpha Estate White and several other wines of limited production (Alpha Syrah, Alpha Pinot Noir, Alpha One, Ωmega) complete the estate’s varietal portfolio.